-These turkey burgers are incredibly juicy and flavorful thanks to using ground turkey thighs and adding mayonnaise.
+These turkey burgers are incredibly juicy and flavorful thanks to using ground turkey thighs and adding mayonnaise for creaminess.

 Ingredients